-Despite living in the 21st century, where we believe that we have risen above being biased by color, caste or sexual orientation, the society still gives a lot of importance to gender-defined roles.
+Despite living in the 21st century, where we believe that we have risen above being biased by color, caste, or sexual orientation, society still gives a lot of importance to gender-defined roles.
 Where 66% of the entire workforce is still predominantly male, we need to teach our girls to be brave and not be perfect.

 Perfection, beauty, and youth are the paramount values that must be inculcated in a girl.
 The very thought is flawed!
-Her true identity is not the way she looks but the way she behaves, her willingness to take chances to stand up for herself and to be brave in all circumstances.
+Her true identity is not the way she looks but the way she behaves, her willingness to take chances to stand up for herself, and to be brave in all circumstances.
 But as a parent how do we raise a girl child where 50% of the women population says they have given up on their dreams and are unsatisfied with their life.

 Girls have always been raised as people pleasers.
 They have been continuously told to look good, cook well and make their family happy.

 Whereas boys are appreciated when they do the heavy lifting and get messy but why do we need to compartmentalize our kids into being manly and girly.
-How do we raise our girl to be whom so ever they want?
+How do we raise our girls to be whom so ever they want?
 Teach them to be brave and happy, and not just seek perfection.